General Terms and Conditions of Purchase

 (6) The Supplier shall be liable for deliveries of replacements and for repair work to the same extent as is the case for the original delivery item, i.e. including for transportation, carriage and labour costs without limitation.
 The warranty period for replacement deliveries shall begin on the date that the replacement delivery is received at the earliest.
 The Supplier shall be under an obligation to reimburse reasonable costs for any recall action based on the Product Liability Act.
 Notification will be provided to the Supplier by Laempe for an opinion as soon as possible in advance.

-(1) The limitation period for material defects and defects of title shall be three years.
+(1) The limitation period for material defects and defects of title shall be three years from the transfer of risk; if acceptance has been agreed, the limitation period shall commence upon acceptance.
 In all other respects the statutory provisions shall apply.

 (2) The limitation period shall begin again in the event of supplementary performance in accordance with section 439 BGB provided that a new item has been delivered; for a repair this shall apply only to the extent that this relates to the repaired defect itself or its consequences.

-(1) The Supplier warrants that no third-party rights are infringed through the delivery or use of the goods delivered, in particular third-party property rights such as patents, trademarks or registered designs.
+(1) The Supplier warrants that no third-party rights are infringed through the delivery or use of the goods delivered, third-party property rights such as patents, trademarks or registered designs.

 (2) The Supplier also guarantees that no third-party rights are infringed in connection with its delivery which restrict or exclude usage of the delivery item.